charlottehulseman/fitness-tracker/README.md

 [Deployed website](https://arcane-shelf-22376.herokuapp.com/)

 ## **Description**
 Easy-to-use exercise tracker that allows you to log and monitor your workout activity with a detailed dashboard, and add your exercise information.
+Uses MongoDB to track inputs.

 ## **Usage Guide**
 Navigate to the link above to view the live site.